AI for Risk Management: The Battle of Computer with Human

 - It’s never a question of which.
 It’s both.
 One style alone no longer works for credit risk management.
 A combination of factors is key to making more intelligent decisions.

 - Data is king in the 2020s.
-Big data has hit the market in a big way, and using this comprehensive resource, a loan provider can tell a whole lot more about a client than ever before, and this is empowering businesses both to make smarter decisions but also offer repayments based on risk-level.
+Big data has hit the market in a big way, and using this comprehensive resource, a loan provider can tell a whole lot more about a client than ever before, and this is empowering businesses both to make smarter decisions and also offer repayments based on risk-level.